RJTLM/Comprehensive-Analysis-and-Enhancement-of-Software-Testing-Techniques-Java-Cypress/Report.md

 **Infection:**

-If condition j == 1 is met during sorting it will trigger (‘RuntimeException’)
+If condition j == 1 is met during sorting it will trigger (‘RuntimeException’).

 **Propagation:**